IndieWebCamp is a 2-day dev camp in Portland, Oregon focused on building a more open Web.

 Getting started with IRC

-Please note: These directions relate specifically to the services that Freenode offers.
+Please note: These directions relate specifically to the services that Libera offers.
 Other IRC servers may differ with the services they offer and how to operate them.

 Joining a server and channel